 Policy officials attending:

 Our forums are known for attracting strong interest from policymakers and stakeholders.
-Places have been reserved by officials from the Department for Education and the Welsh Government.
+Places have been reserved by a range of officials from the Department for Education, and from the Welsh Government.

 This is a full-scale conference taking place online***

 - full, four-hour programme including comfort breaks - you’ll also get a full recording to refer back to